Group3-CLIP/CLIP_Caption/README.md

 ## Description

-In this article, we are utilising ["ClipCap: CLIP Prefix for Image Captioning"](https://github.com/rmokady/CLIP_prefix_caption) that is based on the [CLIP](https://github.com/openai/CLIP) model to finetune for our food-based dataset.
+In this article, we are fine-tuning ["ClipCap: CLIP Prefix for Image Captioning"](https://github.com/rmokady/CLIP_prefix_caption) that is based on [CLIP](https://github.com/openai/CLIP) to provide captions for our food-based dataset.

 If you are unfamiliar with either resource, please visit the links above first.
 Our code is largely an extension of the former and we take no credit for any of the authors' code.